 11. Land Rover Discovery

-Many people have bad impressions about Land Rovers due to Lucas electricals and the high cost of parts.
-I owned one of these trucks for a couple of years and I really liked it.
-If I could have owned a second vehicle at the time I would have kept it.
-It was definitely high maintenance, but I liked how capable it was off-road.
-The solid axles, coil springs, four wheel disk brakes, V8 engine, and seating were seven were very nice.
-I think the interior was more comfortable than a comparable Toyota FJ80, it was also faster.
-The prices of these have been steadily falling for a few years now.
+Many people have bad impressions about Land Rovers due to their Lucas brand electrical components and the high cost of parts.
+I owned one of these trucks for a couple of years, and I really liked it.
+If I could have owned a second vehicle at the time, I would have kept it.
+It was definitely high-maintenance, but I liked how capable it was off-road.
+The solid axle, coil springs, four-wheel disk brakes, V8 engine, and seating capacity were very nice.
+I think the interior was more comfortable than a comparable Toyota FJ80. it was also faster than a Toyota.
+Used Land Rover prices have been falling steadily for a few years now.
 I routinely see them with mechanical problems for $1000 or so.
 I would definitely buy another one if the situation was right.

-The Dodge half ton has proven to be a good reliable truck, along with Chevy and Ford.
-As with most of the domestic full-size trucks, parts availability and aftermarket support are good.
+The Dodge half-ton has proven to be a good, reliable truck, much like the Chevy and Ford offerings.
+As with most domestic full-size trucks, parts availability and aftermarket support are good.
 It is uncommon to find anything but a V8 in one of these.
 Manual transmissions are fairly common.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.